kachick/wait-other-jobs/README.md

 - No need to extend `warmup-delay`
 - Disable `optional`, because it is needed to check
 - Set enough value for `startupGracePeriod` for this purpose.\
-  It should be parsible with [TC39 - Temporal.Duration](https://github.com/tc39/proposal-temporal/blob/26e4cebe3c49f56932c1d5064fec9993e981823a/docs/duration.md)\
+  It must be parsible by [TC39 - Temporal.Duration](https://github.com/tc39/proposal-temporal/blob/26e4cebe3c49f56932c1d5064fec9993e981823a/docs/duration.md)\
   e.g
   - `"PT3M42S"` # ISO 8601 duration format
   - `{ "minutes": 3, "seconds": 42 }` # key-value for each unit

-If not using wait-list, this pattern should be considered in your `warmup-delay`.
+If you're not using `wait-list`, you need to handle this pattern with `warmup-delay`.

 ## Alternative candidates